 Online Calculators since 2009

 The Employer National Insurance Contributions (NICs) Calculator allows you to calculate your Employer NICs commitments so that you can adjust you finance planning for payroll planning.
-Contractors who setup limited companies often overlook the employer element of National insurance, this oversite can be costly with the employer National Insurance rate at 13.8 in 2019.
+Contractors who setup limited companies often overlook the employer element of National insurance, this oversite can be costly with the employer National Insurance rate at in 2022.
+If you are an employer looking to calculate the employer NI on several employees, you will find this calculator useful.

 National Insurance is used to pay for state pensions and some other benefits (Jobseekers Allowance, Employment and Support Allowance, Maternity Allowance, Bereavement Benefits).
 National Insurance Contributions are paid by the employed and self-employed and are commonly referred to as NIs or NICs.